Fodoj/puppet-openshiftinstaller/README.md

 ## Good to know

 * The ansible playbook is checked out only once.
 Updates have to be done manually.
-* We do not allow for different cluster configurations.
+* We do not allow for different cluster configurations right now.
 It's a one-config-for-all situation.
-That will probably change in the future.
 * The module will only run ansible for clusters for which a master is found (the cluster inventory file is always created nonetheless).
 * The module will try to create the cluster until ansible ran through successfully one time
 * The module will install a dynamic fact called `osi_puppetb_running`, which can be `yes` or `no`.
 If it is anything other than `yes` the installer will not run.
   * The fact is currently checking the puppetdb on `http://localhost:8080/v3`, which is the reason that the PuppetDB must run on the same host.
-This will most probably be changed in the near future.
+This really should change.

 ## Internal mechanisms